MRayane/Birds-Bones-Classification/README.md

 - Scansorial Birds (P)
 - Singing Birds (SO)

-<p>Below is a plot showing the distribution of samples for each sound class:</p>
+<p>Below is a plot showing the number of Specimens by Ecological Groups:</p>

 <p align="center">
   <img src="images/bar_plot_no_of_specimens.png" alt="Sound Class Distribution" style="max-width: 20%; height: auto;">